 Welcome, Amplify ELA families!

-Amplify welcomes you and your learner to the ELA program for the new school year.
-We are very excited to provide you with exceptional learning opportunities through ELA.
-Below are resources and helpful guides for enabling your student to have the most productive experience with our platform throughout the year.
+We’re excited to welcome you and your student to the Amplify ELA program for the new school year, and to provide you with exceptional learning opportunities through ELA.
+We’ve assembled the following resources and guides to help you support your student and enable them to have the most productive experience with our platform throughout the year.

 What is Amplify ELA?